Tractor: Electric

 In 1969, General Electric introduced the Elec-Trak, the first commercial, electric tractor (electric-powered garden tractor).
 The Elec-Trak was manufactured by General Electric until 1975.

 Electric tractors are manufactured by a German company, Fendt, and by US companies, Solectrac and Monarch Tractor.

-John Deere's protoype electric tractor is a plug-in, powered by an electrical cable.
+John Deere's prototype electric tractor is a plug-in, powered by an electrical cable.

 Kubota is prototyping an autonomous electric tractor.

 Design, power and transmission

 Configuration

 Tractors can be generally classified by number of axles or wheels, with main categories of two-wheel tractors (single-axle tractors) and four-wheel tractors (two-axle tractors); more axles are possible but uncommon.
-Among four-wheel tractors (two-axle tractors), most are two-wheel drive (usually at the rear); but many are two-wheel drive with front wheel assist, four-wheel drive (often with articulated steering), or track crawler (with steel or rubber tracks).
+Among four-wheel tractors (two-axle tractors), most are two-wheel–drive (usually at the rear); but many are two-wheel–drive with front-wheel assist, four-wheel–drive (often with articulated steering), or tracked (with continuous steel or rubber tracks).